hamdikavak/python-data-utilities/README.md

 Collection of utilities to conduct simple data operations using python over PostgreSQL databases and more.
 I do not promise super efficient and elegant code as I publish this while I am learning python.

 ## pgsql2csv
+Exports a PostgreSQL table to a .csv file.

 Usage (required parameters):
 ```sh